MaxPhenol/ioBroker.wlanthermo/README.md

 ### Monitoring

-The device is monitored and reachable is set to false if it obviously not reachable.
-Moreover, alarm_timeout is raised, if there is no temperature update for a certain time.
+The device is monitored as configured.
+If it is not reachable, the state "reachable" is set to false.
+Moreover, if there is no temperature update for a certain time, the state "alarm_timeout" gets true.

 ## Changelog